-ICYMI, the general thing I was thinking toward the end of that post was that it doesn’t matter if he’s a prince or an asshole, if he goes to school with me or not, if he’s “good,” or “bad.”
-I should be able to be alone with him and not have him put me in an unsafe situation.
-I should be able to bank on the assumption that I’m not gonna get assaulted – even if he is an asshole!
+This is sort of a continuation of yesterday’s post, and in case you missed it, the general thing I was saying toward the end of it was that it doesn’t matter if sexual assault guy is a prince or an asshole, if he goes to school with me or not, if he’s “good,” or “bad.”
+I should be able to be alone with him, and not have him put me in an unsafe situation.
+I should be able to bank on the assumption that I’m not gonna get assaulted – even. if. he is an asshole!

-Because I’ve heard a few times that I should’ve seen all the red flags (and I should have).
-I’m not saying no one should have any personal responsibility, or that we can just shrug off everything that happens to us as “not our fault” – even when we used poor judgement to hang out with iffy people.
+I’m not saying no one should have any personal responsibility, or that we can just shrug off everything that happens to us as “not our fault” – even when we used poor judgement.

 And I’m not saying I *want* to be with assholes, or that that’s cool or fun.

-If you’re out with someone and they’re rude to the waiter, or they dominate the conversation, or they talk really poorly about everybody in the world, or they say something that’s borderline racist or sexist, or they’re a Trump supporter (etc.), then (in I guess, a take on the Jeff Foxworthy bit), “You might be out with an asshole!”
+If you’re out with someone and they’re rude to the waiter, or they’re rude to you, or they talk really poorly about every person they’ve ever met, or they say something that’s borderline racist or sexist (etc.), then (in a take on the Jeff Foxworthy bit), “You might be out with an asshole!”

 “You know, I *must* have misheard their remark.
-There’s no way they meant it in a sexist way….
+There’s no way they meant that in a sexist way….
 I should give them another chance.”

 I expect an asshole to forget my birthday, or stand me up for a date, or maybe lie to me about something at a mid-consequential level.
 (Still not excusing that stuff, but that’s what I expect from an asshole.)

 Is that a asshole move?
 Yeah!
 It really is.
-Definitely.
 But is that all it is?
 No.

 It’s one of those many things in life where “a square is always a rectangle, but a rectangle is not always a square.”

 Rape is always an asshole move, but an asshole is not always a rapist.